The Banking Regulation Review: Italy

 The management body is in charge of setting remuneration policies in line with the risk appetite and long-term interests of a bank, and coherent with its capital and liquidity ratios.
 Incentive mechanisms that may lead to breaches of the regulations or the taking of large risks are forbidden.

 - the ratio between fixed and variable remuneration cannot exceed 100 per cent.
-The ratio may be increased up to 200 per cent if so provided in the by-laws and approved by a shareholders' resolution with a qualified quorum.
+The ratio may be increased up to 200 per cent if so provided in the articles of association and approved by a shareholders' resolution with a qualified quorum.
 The latter must be based on a proposal made by the strategic supervision body outlining the concerned personnel, the rationale of the decision and its compatibility with the prudential rules;

 - at least 50 per cent of the variable component must consist of shares or equivalent ownership interest, which, in any case, the Bank of Italy can prohibit, depending on the bank's specific status;